Month: February 2025

 Who Are Christ’s Sheep? — [ Commentary on John 10]

 All Scripture quotations are from the World English Bible (WEB).
 Introduction A key chapter in determining who Christ died for, and why one person believes in Christ and why another doesn’t, is John chapter 10, about Christ’s sheep.
-This is a chapter that many Christians use to argue for unconditional election and limited atonement (that Christ died only for the […]
+This is a chapter that many Christians use to argue for unconditional election and limited atonement (that Christ died only for the elect—the elect […]

 Back To Top